Our Supported Programs

 Inclusive Post-Secondary Education (IPSE)

 Inclusive post-secondary education (IPSE) programs provide opportunities for study beyond high school to students who historically have not been presented with these possibilities.
 These programs change lives by making college accessible for students with intellectual and developmental disabilities.
 Further, this education prepares them to live increasingly independent lives, pursue careers of their choice and provides the potential for increased earnings long-term.
-There are currently seven IPSE programs in Georgia.
+There are currently nine IPSE programs in Georgia.
 For more information on Inclusive Post-Secondary Education (IPSE), click here.

 People First of Georgia

 People First of Georgia is a self-advocacy organization with 26 local chapters across the state.
 People First members are people with disabilities, many of whom use waiver services including NOW/COMP, ICWP, SOURCE, and CCSP that support them to live in and participate in their communities.
 People Fist programs include the Long Road Home movement, equal pay, self-advocacy and project vote.
 For more information on People First of Georgia, visit http://www.peoplefirstofga.com/

 Project SEARCH is a business-led, high school-to-work transition program, serving students with significant intellectual and developmental disabilities (I/DD).
 It takes place entirely at the workplace and the goal for each student participant is competitive employment.
 This means employment in an integrated setting, working alongside coworkers with and without disabilities, year-round work that is not seasonal employment, 16 hours/week or more and minimum wage or higher.
 For more information on Project SEARCH, click here.

 SOPOS Housing Coalition